DumbCalf/bible300/README.md

    - **Today**: Current day's reading plan with category checkboxes
    - **Overview**: All 300 days with search and filtering
    - **Bible**: Full Bible navigation (defaults to Old Testament)
-   - **Statistics**: Enhanced reading statistics with condensed layout and color-coded metrics
-   - **Statistics**: Enhanced reading statistics with condensed layout and color-coded metrics
+   - **Progress**: Enhanced reading statistics with condensed layout and color-coded metrics
    - **Settings**: Customize your reading experience and manage start date

 ### Reading Plan Structure